Black Friday special: save 40% off Paired Premium! Claim offer

 Controlling behavior in a relationship isn’t always obvious, so it can be hard to spot.
 Control can manifest in many ways and varying degrees, and not every controlling partner will act the same way.

-“When considering any relationship dynamic, it is crucial to take a moment to examine how larger systemic, cultural, and societal influences impact the relationship,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“When considering any relationship dynamic, it is crucial to take a moment to examine how larger systemic, cultural, and societal influences impact the relationship,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “While your personal experience of feeling controlled may be valid, it is important to recognize that the motivations and dynamics between you and your partner may be influenced by factors such as culture, trauma history, neurodiversity, and other mental health symptoms.
 One of the most important things to think about is the motivation behind the behavior for either one of you.”